 Originally published in February 2015.
 Edited, corrected, and expanded.
 Written by Bruce Gerencser

 In communities where Evangelical Christianity dominates the culture, it is often hard to find a counselor/psychologist who is not a Christian.
 It stands to reason that, in a predominantly Christian culture, most counselors would be Christian.
-This is not a problem if the counselors are able to compartmentalize their religious beliefs, but many counselors who are Christian can’t or won’t do this.
+This is not a problem if the counselors are able to compartmentalize their religious beliefs, but many Christian Counselors can’t or won’t do this.